One of the top ways to increase restaurant sales is to through online reservations.

 While every software has its perks, there are downsides.
 OpenTable’s top shortcoming are:

-OpenTable helps you as a restaurant in many ways.
-Assuming you don’t mind paying hundreds of dollars in cover fees and hidden costs each month.
+Assuming you don't mind paying hundreds of dollars in cover fees and hidden costs each month, OpenTable can help your restaurant.
 And assuming limited customer support isn’t something you regularly rely on.

 Looking at OpenTable alternatives and competitors is generally a good idea, ensuring you’re aware of the latest restaurant and hospitality offerings.
 It also ensures you’re using the best reservation management system for your restaurant.